ArKT-7/won-deployer/README.md

 <p align="center"><a href="README.md"><img src="https://github.com/ArKT-7/won-deployer/blob/main/assets/Won-nabu-bg.png" width="280"></a></p>

-# Running Windows on the Xiaomi Pad 5
+# Won-deployer — Automated Tool to Install Windows on Xiaomi Pad 5
-## Try out my new tool for automatically installing/Re-installing Windows, Rooting/Re-rooting For Xiaomi Pad 5 (Nabu) —  I’d love your feedback on any issues or ideas for new features.
-Share your thoughts with me via the Telegram link below."
+## Automates the entire Windows installation process on your Xiaomi Pad 5 — from asking partition sizes, to rooting with Magisk, dualboot with android and everything in between.
+All you need is an unlocked bootloader, the rest is fully handled by Won-deployer!

+### For any questions or issues, reach out via the Telegram link below.
 [![Telegram](https://img.shields.io/badge/Chat-Telegram-brightgreen.svg?logo=telegram&style=flat-square)](https://telegram.me/ArKT_7)
 [![Telegram](https://img.shields.io/badge/Chat-Telegram-brightgreen.svg?logo=telegram&style=flat-square)](https://t.me/ArKT_7)